superyang713/docs/webapp_deployment.md

 6. Create the production postgreSQL databsae.
 7. Config django app settings.
 8. Complete the django app initial setup and test it.
-9. Install gunicorn in the virtual environment and set it up.
+9. Test Gunicorn.
+10. Config Gunicorn.
-10. Config Nginx.
+11. Config Nginx.
-11. Config domain namespace and direct it to the server ip.
+12. Config domain namespace and direct it to the server ip.
-12. Grab a beer.
+13. Grab a beer.
 Your deserve it.

 ## Concept
 Here is a oversimplied explanaton on Nginx, Gunicorn, socket, and wsgi.